Executive Summary

 Particle physics studies the smallest constituents of our vast and complex universe.
 At such small scales, the fundamental principles of quantum physics prevail.
 Remarkably, the entire observable universe, now billions of light years across, was once small enough to be quantum in nature.
 Its quantum history is imprinted on its large-scale structure.

 Past successes in particle physics have revolutionized our understanding of the universe and prompted a new set of questions.
 Collectively, these questions have spurred the construction of state-of-the-art facilities, from particle accelerators to telescopes, that will illuminate the profound connections between the very small and the very large.
-We stand on the threshold of harnessing their full potential.
+We stand on the threshold of a new era of insight and discovery.

 Decipher